 Modules

-Applicants should hold a 2:2 (or equivalent) or above in a BSc or BEng in Civil Engineering, or in closely related subjects.
+Applicants should hold a 2:2 (or equivalent) or above in a BSc or BEng in Engineering, Management, or closely related subjects.
 No prior knowledge in management is required to take the course.

 We welcome applications by prospective students from around the world and look for evidence of previous study that is equivalent to the entry requirements stated above.
 The Postgraduate Admissions Office are happy to advise you on whether your qualifications are suitable for entry to the course you would like to study.
 Please email postgraduate.admissions@swansea.ac.uk for further information.